SimpsonRoss/mern-quick-notes/README.md

-# MERN-Stack Infrastructure
+# MERN-Quick-Notes

-Clone this repo for the starter code of a MERN-Stack Project
+A simple note making app as practice for learning the MERN stack